Leonagarabedian/spacex-falcon9-landing-prediction/01-data-collection/README.md

 This stage collects Falcon 9 launch data from the **SpaceX API** and prepares it for analysis.

 ## Contents
-- **`spacex-capstone-stage01-portfolio-final.ipynb`** — Notebook with API calls, feature extraction, and cleaning.
+- **`Spacex-data-collection-api.ipynb`** — Notebook with API calls, feature extraction, and cleaning.
 - **`dataset_part_1.csv`** — Cleaned dataset exported from this stage.

 ## Steps